-face eviction from your site, encampment or tenancy
+face eviction from your site, encampment or home

 have nowhere to legally park your mobile home

-need to leave your home due to violence
+need to leave your home because of violence

 Help from the council